-In most cases, the amount of spousal support a spouse may receive may not be sufficient to completely support her (or him), it will often provide a reasonable supplment.
-The ex-wife will almost always needs to find work to help support herself or to make up the difference.
+In most cases, the amount of spousal support a spouse may receive may not be sufficient to completely support her (or him), it will often provide a reasonable supplement.
+The ex-wife will almost always need to find work to help support herself or to make up the difference.
 The spousal support may even provide enough of a cushion that the ex-wife can further her own education and work toward a profession of her own to better provide for herself.
 However, like any post-divorce support, it is rarely indefinite.
 Spousal support almost always ends when the spouse receiving support re-marries.
 Even if that does not occur, in most instances, spousal support will be for a definite period of time (typically a certain number of years).
-A wise recepient of spousal support will look for ways to better improve her (or his) situation so that when the spousal support ends, the spouse has a way to support herself.
+A wise recipient of spousal support will look for ways to better improve her (or his) situation so that when the spousal support ends, the spouse has a way to support herself.

 Not every case in Arizona will result in a spousal maintenance award.
 Whether a spouse is entitled to receive spousal support payments after a divorce depends on a number of different factors under Arizona law.
 When determining whether a party qualifies for spousal support, the family court judge must consider the following factors found in A.R.S.25-319:

 1. Does one spouse lack sufficient property to care for that spouse’s reasonable needs (this includes property awarded to that spouse as part of the divorce proceeding);